cs1302uga/cs1302-styleguide/README.md

 `if`, `else`, `for`, `do`, and `while` statements, even when the body is empty or contains only a single statement.

+### OneStatementPerLine

+In general, you only have one statement per line.
+The policy specifically checks the following types of statements: variable declaration statements, empty statements, import statements, assignment statements, expression statements, increment statements, object creation statements, for loop statements, break statements, continue statements, and return statements.

+**Rationale:**
+It's very difficult to read multiple statements on one line.
+In the Java programming language, statements are the fundamental unit of execution.
+All statements except blocks are terminated by a semicolon.
+Blocks are denoted by open and close curly braces.

 ### OneTopLevelClass

 Each top-level class, interface or enum resides in a source file of its own.